 The Most Versatile Beds

-Modern daybeds are very comfortable in comparison with the back in the day couches that had a mattress inside to pull out and make a full sized bed for company.
-If you ever slept on one of the old style, you will most likely remember feeling the center metal support bar all through the night and waking up stiff the next morning.
+Modern daybeds are very comfortable in comparison with the back in the day couches that had a mattress inside to pull out and make a full-sized bed for company.
+If you ever slept on one of the old styles, you will most likely remember feeling the center metal support bar all through the night and waking up stiff the next morning.
 Daybeds evolved from these sleeper sofas and they are very comfortable and stylish now.

 Whether you spell it as one word or two, both a daybed and a day bed are the exact same item.
-It looks like a couch, can be used as a single bed or you can pull out an additional mattress and raise it to make a king size bed that is about 5 inches shorter than a traditional king size mattress.
+It looks like a couch, can be used as a single bed or you can pull out an additional mattress and raise it to make a king-size bed that is about 5 inches shorter than a traditional king size mattress.

-This design is

-perfect for smaller rooms and they are often used in kid’s rooms so that when they have a sleep over, their friend can sleep in the same bed.
+This design is perfect for smaller rooms and they are often used in kid’s rooms so that when they have a sleepover, their friend can sleep in the same bed.
 They are also very handy in a spare bedroom so that it can be used as a sitting area or a lounging area near a window to read a good book.
 Of course, they serve the purpose of sleeping two people on them also.

 Day Bed Details

-A daybed mattress rests on a linked spring support to offer just the right amount of give and support for you while sleeping or lounging.
+A daybed mattress rests on linked spring support to offer just the right amount of giving and support for you while sleeping or lounging.
 Day bed mattresses are basically a twin mattress that measures 38 inches by 75 inches.
-When you convert a single mattress to a king size bed, you add a trundle unit with a mattress to it.
-The additional mattress tucks away neatly underneath the first mattress to be out of sight when its not in use.
-You may choose a roll out trundle that simply rolls out from under the first mattress or a pop up trundle.
+When you convert a single mattress to a king-size bed, you add a trundle unit with a mattress to it.
+The additional mattress tucks away neatly underneath the first mattress to be out of sight when it’s not in use.
+You may choose a roll-out trundle that simply rolls out from under the first mattress or pops up trundle.
 The popup trundle can be pushed up against the daybed frame that contains the first mattress and it makes a bigger bed or it can remain low to the floor and be used as two twin beds.

 Day beds are a great asset to any home because of the versatility, the ability to match any decor and the durability to last for many years.
 If you are in the market for a new bed, why not get one to sit on, lounge on and one that is able to sleep one or two people all in one stylish unit.